kmravunac/Decompilers-plugin/README.md

 ### Installing the plugin

 If you want to install the plugin in your IDE, you will need to import plugin jar/zip file from the disk.
 This can be done in these steps: File > Settings > Plugins > Install plugin from disk and then select the plugin file.

+### Using the plugin

+Currently only Jadx is supported.
+Plugin creates new menu item which will when selected prompt user to select the apk file which he wants to decompile.
+After the file is selected apk file will be decompiled in the background and new folder plugin-jadx-output with decompiled sources will be created in the project root.